nedbat/coveragepy/doc/cmd.rst

                             Accepts shell-style wildcards, which must be quoted.
       -L, --pylib           Measure coverage even inside the Python installed library, which isn't done by default.
-      -p, --parallel-mode   Append the machine name, process id and random number to the data file name to simplify collecting data from many processes.
+      -p, --parallel-mode   Append a unique suffix to the data file name to collect separate data from multiple processes.
       --save-signal=SIGNAL  Specify a signal that will trigger coverage to write its collected data.
 Supported values are: USR1, USR2.
                             Not available on Windows.